braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/analytics/setting_user_ids.md

 ---

-# Setting User IDs for iOS
+# Setting user ids for ios

 {% include archive/setting_user_ids/setting_user_ids.md %}

-## Suggested User ID Naming Convention
+## Suggested user id naming convention

 {% include archive/setting_user_ids/naming_convention.md %}

-## Assigning a User ID
+## Assigning a user id

 You should make the following call as soon as the user is identified (generally after logging in) in order to set the user id: